CBonnell/draft-lamps-rfc8398-bis/draft-ietf-lamps-rfc8398bis.md

 When the subjectAltName (or issuerAltName) extension contains an internationalized email address with a non-ASCII Local-part, the address MUST be stored in the SmtpUTF8Mailbox name form of otherName.
-The format of SmtpUTF8Mailbox is defined as the ABNF rule SmtpUTF8Mailbox.
-SmtpUTF8Mailbox is a modified version of the internationalized Mailbox that was defined in Section 3.3 of
+The format of SmtpUTF8Mailbox is a modified version of the internationalized Mailbox that was defined in Section 3.3 of
 {{RFC6531}}, which was derived from Mailbox as defined in Section 4.1.2 of {{RFC5321}}.  {{RFC6531}} defines the following ABNF rules for Mailbox